 Think about that for a minute.
-After 1977, the NRA was transformed into a gun-running organization to perpetuate white nationalism against black populations.
+After 1977, the NRA seems to have transformed into an American industrial gun-running organization to perpetuate white nationalism against black populations.
 This literally is the opposite of its origin.

 The tough question becomes should the NRA serving a structural white supremacist agenda today (let alone the DoJ) define it or obscure the true civil rights origins?